Wednesday, June 17

-Above is the limited video footage provided by the prosecution displaying civil rights violations by Correctional Officer Christian Studdard and multiple MILLER COUNTY Jail staff.
+Above is the limited video footage provided by the prosecution displaying police brutality by Former Correctional Officer Christian Studdard and multiple MILLER COUNTY Jail staff.

-Demario Lashun Hankins also known as Demar Bey was originally brought in the MILLER COUNTY Jail on May 6th, 2022 by Arkansas State Trooper Dale Young for alleged minor misdemeanor traffic infraction charges.
+Demario Lashun Hankins was originally brought in the MILLER COUNTY Jail on May 6th, 2022 by Arkansas State Trooper Dale Young for alleged minor traffic infraction charges to which he was never charged with by any means (in District Court or Circuit Court).
 Trooper Young brought Demario across state lines from Texas to Arkansas without allowing Demario the opportunity to see a Texas Magistrate.
 Additionally, due process was violated when the traffic court/District Court of Miller County never allowed Demario the opportunity to go to trial in the traffic court and/or face his accuser in traffic court for the alleged crimes Trooper Young brought Demario to Miller County Jail for in the first place.
-Once the former Correctional Officer Studdard used excessive force on Demario (by pepper spraying him in the face and shortly after physically assaulting him), the District Court of Miller County; to include Judge Thomas A. Potter, Prosecutor David Cotton, Deputy Joshua Pendergrass, et al literally wiped the traffic court issues under the rug as if that was not where the original civil rights violations and corruption began in the first place.
+Once the former Correctional Officer Studdard used excessive force on Demario (by pepper spraying him in the face multiple times and shortly after physically assaulting him), the District Court of Miller County; to include Judge Thomas A. Potter, Prosecutor David Cotten, Deputy Joshua Pendergrass, et al wiped the traffic court issues under the rug as if that was not where the original civil rights violations and corruption began in the first place.
 After the incident with Studdard, Demario was placed in solitary confinement, despite his request and need for medical attention for 18 days.
 All communications were cut off and Demario did not have the opportunity to speak with legal counsel, family or friends.

 The video evidence above is of Demario being assaulted by Correctional Officer Studdard, Studdard’s conflicting statement (below), and Deputy Pendergrass felony report (below) which all conflict with the limited video footage provided.

 See below the felony report written by Deputy Joshua Pendergrass based on Correctional Officer Studdard’s false and misleading statement.
-Deputy Pendergrass alleges Demario and Studdard disappeared from camera view, when there are cameras installed in every angle of the booking room, to include inside of the fingerprinting room to which they have provided Demario limited footage outside of the fingerprinting room because that will further show Studdard’s assault and excessive force on me was premediated ab initio.
+Deputy Pendergrass alleges Demario and Studdard disappeared from camera view, when there are cameras installed in every angle of the booking room, to include inside of the fingerprinting room.
+This is the reason why the prosecution only provided my defense at the time limited video footage at an angle that does not display how the initial altercation started.
+Studdard’s actions were all premediated.

 See below Miller County Detention Center’s Booking Procedures that Correctional Officer Studdard violated by pepper spraying Demario in the face multiple times as punishment, which immediately after incapacitated Demario causing temporary blindless, migraines, anxiety, fear, difficulty breathing, et cetera.
-Studdard and Miller County Jail staff were in complete disregard to Demario’s health, safety and well-being, as none of this was taken into consideration during booking that night for the alleged minor traffic infraction charges.
+Studdard and Miller County Jail staff were in complete disregard to Demario’s health, safety and well-being, as none of this was taken into consideration during booking that night.
 Studdard did not take Demario’s picture, did not attempt to take Demario back to the holding cell as Studdard is alleging in his statement, did not go over Demario’s medical history or any of that.
-Studdard ordered Demario directly to the fingerprinting room from the holding cell to collect fingerprints for traffic infraction charges; and the prosecution shielded this corruption and oppression by further pursuing criminal charges against Demario to cover up Studdard’s actions.
+Studdard ordered Demario directly to the fingerprinting room from the holding cell to collect fingerprints for traffic infraction charges to which Demario should have never been fingerprinted in the first place; and the prosecution shielded this corruption by further pursuing criminal charges against Demario to cover up Studdard’s actions.

 See below Former Correctional Officer Christian Studdard whom used excessive force on me May 6th, 2022.
 He has since been terminated as of December 2023 for using excessive force in Mack v.
 Studdard Case # 4:24-cv-04002, a pending federal lawsuit in the Western District of Arkansas.